 Top of the list is our organic, pasture fed, Knepp Wild Range meat.
 We sell Tamworth and venison sausages, venison burgers, old English longhorn steaks, burgers and mince (subject to availability).
 Do place your order early to allow time to defrost or just ask when checking out if you would like to buy some to take away.

-We sell fabulous jams and chutneys, local biscuits and gingerbread, artisan bread from The Hungry Guest in Petworth, Knepp Wildland honey, pasta and sauces, pizza dough and toppings, a range of soft drinks, and much more.
+We sell fabulous jams and chutneys, local biscuits and gingerbread, artisan bread, Knepp Wildland honey, pasta and sauces, pizza dough and toppings, a range of soft drinks, and much more.
 Don’t miss the amazing organic chocolate made on site by our tenants Cocoa Loco, and toiletries by Green People, also tenants of ours.
 We also sell fallow deer antlers and other gifts.